 Annual Compliances

 Every province has its own annual compliance requirement, whether that’s an annual return or an updating declaration.
-Most are called annual return reports and are, essentially, annual reports which function to give notice if there are any changes to, for example, the director of the company or the addresses on file.
+Most are called annual returns and are, essentially, annual reports which function to give notice if there are any changes to, for example, the director of the company or the addresses on file.

 Incorporating at a provincial level involves filing a corporate annual return with your provincial government – the deadline is within 60 days of your incorporation anniversary date (which is the date your business is incorporated).